-- Maintain criteria and mechanisms to identify, select and annotate high-quality and relevant digital content as it continues to be available, and to generate appropriate metadata for such content - Provide all item-level metadata to the central NSDL data repository - Sustain the currency of aggregated educational resources, either by acquiring/linking or deaccessioning - Make best efforts to archive in a way that preserves the usability of digital content as the underlying technology systems evolve - Anticipate and provide value-added services that may be specific to the targeted learning community educational goals.
+The Pathways strategy is a key element to NSDL success through their focused efforts to organize a specific domain area and provide users the environment needed to meet their educational goals.
 Each Pathway project has specific community needs to meet, so CI and the Pathways must ensure that combined development outcomes are integrated to not only meet the NSDL mission, but also create a library that appears to be coherent, organized and coordinated for the broader NSDL user community.